siddhantbapna/Group-8-DS-and-AI-Lab-Project/Milestone-5/milestone_5.md

 | WT (Whole Tumor)      | 0.6892 |           0.3140 | 0.8393 | 0.0000 | 0.9544 |
 | ET (Enhancing Tumor)  | 0.5079 |           0.3267 | 0.6373 | 0.0000 | 1.0000 |
 | Mean Dice per patient | 0.5973 |           0.3057 | 0.7183 | 0.0000 | 0.9243 |

+This summary table is the result of the test evaluation on the 150 patient data points.
+More detailed information and numbers can be infered from : [Test Evaluation](./model_evaluation_summary.xlsx)

 **Explanation:**
 The Dice score measures how much the predicted segmentation overlaps with the ground truth (1 = perfect overlap, 0 = no overlap).